A New Nonprofit on the Social Network Avenue

-My PuppyTime is a nonprofit organization; they sell handcrafted dog toys and essentials to pay for the care and keeping of abandoned sheltered dogs.
+My PuppyTime is a nonprofit organization, who is not on the Social Network Avenue, i.e Facebook.
+They sell handcrafted dog toys and essentials to pay for the care and keeping of abandoned sheltered dogs.

-My PuppyTime, a downtown brick, and mortar nonprofit organization have decided to expand into the virtual world of Social Media (SM).
+My PuppyTime, a downtown brick, and mortar nonprofit organization.
+They have decided to expand into the virtual world of Social Media (SM) and get a spot on the social network avenue.
 Their current website is mostly informational: who to contact, street address and phone numbers.
 All efforts to attract volunteers and donors for this nonprofit organization are focused on the people in their immediate neighborhood.

-My PuppyTime hired a social media expert to set up a twitter feed, Facebook page, and place them on other SM networks.
+My PuppyTime hired a social media expert to set up a twitter feed, Facebook page, and place them on other social networks.

 My PuppyTime believes their sterling neighborhood reputation will follow them to their online Social Media presence.